zcox/gemini-cli-telemetry/README.md

 You don't see this when using GC, but it's interesting to know how GC is providing some initial context behind the scenes.

-Next, after that initial Gemini request/response, there is another Gemini request/response.
-The request has all of the messages so far in the session, followed by a synthetic user message, that we did not type ourselves:
+Next, after that initial Gemini request/response to write the haiku, there is another Gemini request/response.
+The request has all of the messages so far in the session (initial context, instruction to write the haiku, and the generated haiku), followed by this synthetic user message, that we did not type ourselves:

 > Analyze *only* the content and structure of your immediately preceding response (your last turn in the conversation history).
 Based *strictly* on that response, determine who should logically speak next: the 'user' or the 'model' (you).\n**Decision Rules (apply in order):**\n1.  **Model Continues:** If your last response explicitly states an immediate next action *you* intend to take (e.g., \"Next, I will...\", \"Now I'll process...\", \"Moving on to analyze...\", indicates an intended tool call that didn't execute), OR if the response seems clearly incomplete (cut off mid-thought without a natural conclusion), then the **'model'** should speak next.\n2.  **Question to User:** If your last response ends with a direct question specifically addressed *to the user*, then the **'user'** should speak next.\n3.  **Waiting for User:** If your last response completed a thought, statement, or task *and* does not meet the criteria for Rule 1 (Model Continues) or Rule 2 (Question to User), it implies a pause expecting user input or reaction.
 In this case, the **'user'** should speak next.